 The latest speech synthesis models are still at the research stage and being developed responsibly with strong governance frameworks.
 However, there’s no doubt that similar technology will eventually get into the hands of bad actors.
 And when synthetic voice generation becomes simple, fast, and cheap, we’ll likely see a shift in fraud tactics along with a new class of threats.

-As fraudsters deploy a new generation of deepfakes to circumvent biometric authentication mechanisms, we’ll be waiting for them—because Nuance has been preparing for these threats long before they made headlines.
+As fraudsters will deploy a new generation of deepfakes to circumvent biometric authentication mechanisms.
+The good news is, we’ll be waiting for them—because Nuance has been preparing for these threats long before they made headlines.

 Cutting-edge biometric authentication beats next-gen synthetic voices